15 products to help you master the keto diet | CNN Underscored

 When Vinny Guadagnino of “Jersey Shore” fame heard about the keto diet on a podcast, he decided to give it a try because, as he says, “I enjoy fatty foods.”

 He found that he lost weight and started feeling healthier, so he bought a keto cookbook and listened to a few more podcasts, all in service of educating himself about this new way of eating.
-And, as he says, “The rest is history” — Guadagnino is now the author of a cookbook on the subject: ‘The Keto Guido Cookbook: Delicious Recipes to Get Healthy and Look Great’ ($24.83; amazon.com).
+And, as he says, “the rest is history” — Guadagnino is now the author of a cookbook on the subject: “The Keto Guido Cookbook: Delicious Recipes to Get Healthy and Look Great” ($24.83; amazon.com).

 What is a ketogenic diet?